xiaochenzhang-sgds/sfrr/README.md

 > *Because manually hunting through Salesforce rules should be illegal* 🚫

-A slick, browser-based tool built for the **Singapore Sales Ops team** to manage recommendation rules without drowning in Salesforce.
+A slick, browser-based tool built for **US** to manage recommendation rules without drowning in Salesforce.
 Upload a CSV, make your changes, export, done. ✅

 ---